(Redirected from Snax 24)

 Exelby Services Ltd are a operator of a group of services spread across north of England, generally larger sites aimed at the HGV trade, but providing facilities for all road users.
 One of the largest suppliers of bunkered fuel in the UK.
-Generally trades with BP fuel forecourts.
+Generally trades with Shell fuel forecourts.

 Founded jointly Sailesh Sejpal and Sharad Raja, the Motor Fuels Group has slowly inveloped their previous businesses.
 Sej and Raj have individually been in the industry a long time, each for around 25 years prior to their joint business, starting out as hard-working commission operators.

 Raj has a wholesaler business, Highway Stops Ltd, which specialises in oils and car care, and used to supply all Sej's sites, which traded as Fuelstop.
 Five years ago their long-standing friendship progressed to the point that they decided to join forces.

 In 2002 they formed 'Fuelstop UK Ltd' jointly, and acquired four sites under that banner - on top of the 11 run by Sej and six run by Raj, which were initially kept separate.
 Based upon the idea that they'd open up new companies every time they bought a group of sites, to keep commitment low so if they wanted to off-load a number sites to somebody we could just sell the subsidiary company.
 Out of that operation was born Motor Fuel, which now, under its own independent banner, has 440 sites.